Lemoncode/angular-architecturing-apps/04-displaying-real-data/notes.md

 ```

-If we have a look into the browser, we will find out that we have a couple the problems.
+If we have a look into the browser, we will find out that we have a couple of problems.
 First we haven't selected any user and the spinner appears, even when we don't have try to select a user from the list.

 If we select a user works, but if we refresh the page we have the same problem.